Generalizable End-to-End Tool-Use RL with Synthetic CodeGym

 \subsection{SFT Hyperparameter}

-For the SFT experiments mentioned in Section~\ref{sec:ablation_study}, the number of training trajectories is $10,000$, and we set the batch size to 16 and a total training step to 625.
+For the SFT experiments in Section~\ref{sec:ablation_study}, the number of training trajectories is 10,000, and we set the batch size to 16 and the total training steps to 625.
 The optimization is performed with the AdamW optimizer, using a learning rate of $10^{-4}$ with $\beta_1=0.9$, $\beta_2=0.95$, and a weight decay of $0.1$.
 To stabilize early training, we employ a warm-up ratio of $10\%$ of the total steps, after which the learning rate follows a cosine decay schedule to encourage smoother convergence.
 Finally, we apply gradient clipping with a maximum norm of 1.0.